Marfleet: History

+In 1891 the civil parish had a population of 235.
+On 25 March 1898 the parish was abolished and merged with Sculcoates.

 The turnpike trust was discontinued in 1881, and Marfleet became part of the borough of Hull (Hullshire) in 1882.
 In 1885 the Drypool and Marfleet Steam Tramways Company was formed with the aim of operating steam tram service from Drypool terminating at Marfleet – the company was acquired by the Hull Corporation in 1899, and by the early 1900s an electric tram service was running along Hedon Road to Marfleet.

 The situation was little changed by the first decade of the 20th century – a leather works (Providence Leather Works) had been established by H. H. Fenner & Co., (built c.
-1893, the company also built some housing for workers) and a railway line branching from the Holderness line for a new dock had been built west of the village; in 1906 the Hull Joint Dock Act was passed allowing the construction of a new large dock east of Alexandra Dock jointly by the North Eastern Railway and the Hull and Barnsley Railway – this was opened as the King George Dock in 1914.
+1893, the company also built some housing for workers) and a railway line branching from the Holderness line for a new dock had been built west of the village; the Hull Joint Dock Act 1906 was passed allowing the construction of a new large dock east of Alexandra Dock jointly by the North Eastern Railway and the Hull and Barnsley Railway – this was opened as the King George Dock in 1914.
 The works had included reclamation of land at the Humber foreshore, extended the river frontage much further south, essentially to the line of earlier low water mark on the Humber Bank, colinear with the 1880s Alexandra Dock development.